vvoovv/blosm/README.md

 By [buying](https://gumroad.com/l/blender-osm) the addon you support the addon development.
 All customers will get the addon source code under GPL license!

 The following items can be imported by the addon:
 * **Buildings**.
 Building height, number of floors are used to create the final scene.
 Composition into 3D parts for a building with the complex structure is also processed.
-A number of roof shapes is supported.
+A large number of roof shapes is supported: flat, gabled, hipped (for a quadrangle outline only), mono-pitched, half-hipped, round, pyramidal, gambrel, dome, onion and saltbox.
 * **Water objects** (rivers and lakes).
 Imported as polygons.
 Coastlines for seas and oceans are importes as edges.
 * **Vegetation areas** (forests, grass, scrubs).
 Imported as polygons.
 * Highways, paths and railways.
 Imported as edges.